DomainDrivenArchitecture/c4k-taiga/README.md

 Apply this file on your cluster with `kubectl apply -f application.yaml`.
 Done.

+## Setup

+`python manage.py createsuperuser --noinput`

 ## Administration

 You can access the administration of the taiga installation via: your.taiga.url/admin/

+In order to login, you first have to create a superuser.
+1. Connect to taiga-back pod: `kubectl exec -it taiga-back-deployment-... -- bash`
+2. `source /opt/venv/bin/activate && python manage.py createsuperuser --noinput`

 ## Backup